sametz/chem-coding/guides/choosing_a_language.md

 The author doesn't recommend first-time programmers learning a language focused on mobile development.
 That said:

-For iOS, Swift is the language of choice.
+- For iOS, Swift is the language of choice.

-For android:
+- For android:
   - Java is the historical choice
   - Kotlin has become very popular for android development
   - other c++-like languages are also supported

+### Conclusion

+The journey of a thousand miles starts with a single step.
+This guide hopefully helps you take a step in the right direction.
+Even if you decide that a programming language is not for you, hopefully your interest in programming is now kindled, and the guide can help you retrace your steps and set out again. 😄